Can cervical cancer be prevented?

 Finding cervical pre-cancers

-A well-proven way to prevent cervix cancer is to have testing (screening) to find pre-cancers before they can turn into invasive cancer.
+A well-proven way to prevent cervical cancer is to have testing (screening) to find pre-cancers before they can turn into invasive cancer.
 The Pap test (or Pap smear) and the human papilloma virus (HPV) test are used for this.
 If a pre-cancer is found it can be treated, stopping cervical cancer before it really starts.
 Most invasive cervical cancers are found in women who have not had regular Pap tests.

-The Pap test (or Pap smear) is a procedure used to collect cells from the cervix so that they can be looked at under a microscope to find cancer and pre-cancer.
+The Pap test is a procedure used to collect cells from the cervix so that they can be looked at under a microscope to find cancer and pre-cancer.
 These cells can also be used for HPV testing.
 A Pap test can be done during a pelvic exam, but not all pelvic exams include a Pap test.

 Things to do to prevent pre-cancers